sandipanghosh1993/url_shortener/README.md

 ## About
 A URL shortener library (e.g. bitly).
 Given a long URL, the program returns a shortened URL
 ## Usage
-Should be python 3.0 or above version installed
+Should be installed python 3.0 or above version

+As a module
 ```
 import shortener